nicm42/100-days-of-code-v2/log3.md

 **Day 62: 12th June 2021**
 I did a lot of little things today.
 I centred the logo vertically in the space remaining, moved the error and books messages to their own files.
 I looked at the HTML structure that improved that (I had a lot of divs, I realised).
 And then since I was on a11y I did some wave and aXe testing.
 Next up is some Cypress testing, I think, which requires me not to be listening to the tennis at the same time, so a job for tomorrow morning.

+**Day 63: 13th June 2021**
+I installed Cypress and then it turned into a pain, giving me errors.
+I eventually tracked it down to my babel file - I just needed to delete targets.
+Which I don't think I needed in there anyway.
+Lots of time spent installing stuff, but I now have it basically working.
+I just need to write some tests.